bgd-labs/aave-proposals-v3/src/20240206_Multi_SetLiquidityObservationLabsAsEmissionManagerForWstETHOnV3Markets/SetLiquidityObservationLabsAsEmissionManagerForWstETHOnV3Markets.md

 The Lido "Lido Liquidity Observation Labs Gnosis safe wallet address is `0xC18F11735C6a1941431cCC5BcF13AF0a052A5022` on every network.

-The AIP call setEmissionAdmin() method in the emission_manager contract.
+The AIP calls  `EMISSION_MANAGER.setEmissionAdmin(asset, admin)` for each respective network.
+With asset `wstETH` as asset and the Gnosis safe as admin.

 EMISSION_MANAGER.setEmissionAdmin(wstETH, EMISSION_ADMIN);